Research Postgraduate Symposium

 Preparing your poster presentation before the Symposium

-- Design your poster with an attractive outlook to (a) provide a brief overview of your work focusing on the objectives, hypothesis, academic progress and scientific merits of your project; and (b) initiate discussion and questions.
+- Design your poster in an attractive manner to (a) provide a brief overview of your work focusing on the objectives, hypothesis, academic progress and scientific merits of your project; and (b) initiate discussion and questions.
 Cover the key points of your work only as the display area available is limited.

-- A display unit measuring 0.9m (W) x 2m (H) will be provided to you.
+- A display unit measuring 0.9m (W) x 1.9m (H) will be provided to you.
 Design your poster so that you can make full use of the display unit, but avoid its bottom part as it is difficult for viewers to read anything there.
-Magic tape will be available for you to fix your poster on the display unit.
+Staplers, headpins and magic tape will be available for you to fix your poster on the display unit.

 - The title of your poster should appear at the top with font size about 72 (approximately 25mm high), followed by the name(s) of author(s) and affiliation(s).
 The smallest text on your poster should at least be of font size 24 (9mm high).
 Use large font size, bold font or color, etc. to highlight important points.